BluBlackVoid/ShredAlertV1/README.md

 Alternatively, you can download all the files, and then upload and run it on a server.
 [There's also a bunch of other small projects and tests on my old replit]

+Files found in 'images/bgImages' are from Arknights (Made by Hypergryph)